hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 increasing, hail may become prohibitively expensive for such projects.

-To reduce the cost of re-tries, Hail experimented with the notion of "checkpoint files" when writing a :scala:`MatrixTable` to persistent storage.
-A "checkpoint file" was a user-defined location where Hail accumulated metadata about the partitions it had already computed and written.
+To reduce the cost of re-tries, Hail experimented with the notion of "checkpoint files" when writing a :scala:`MatrixTable` to persistent storage.:sup:`1` A "checkpoint file" was a user-defined location where Hail accumulated metadata about the partitions it had already computed and written.
 Then, if a failure happened and the query was re-run, Hail would use these